-The area is named after the main range; a compact massif with an easy 1100m summit.
-The northern face is steep and rich in oaks, whereas the villages in the southern Luberon in Vaucluse overlook the tranquil course of the Durance river.
+The area is named after the main mountain range; a compact massif with an easy 1100m summit.
+The northern face is steep and rich in oaks, whereas the villages in southern Luberon overlook the tranquil course of the Durance river.

-Artists and craftspersons hone their talents in each village.
+Artists and craftspeople hone their talents in each village.
 Vineyards and cherry orchards dot the hillsides, and the plains are planted with gorgeous fruit, including one of the jewels in Vaucluse’s crown, the melon from Cavaillon.

-Abundant flora and fauna are protected by the Luberon Regional National Park, one of the best conserved natural park in France, which covers most of the territory here.
-On your walk, the Ochre Trail in the Provencal Colorado in Rustrel are good ways to discover the geological phenomenon of the ochre sands and the contrast with the deep blue of the sky and the intense green of the vegetation adds to the beauty.
+Abundant flora and fauna are protected by the Luberon Regional National Park.
+One of the best conserved natural parks in France, it covers most of the territory here.
+The Ochre Trail in the Provencal Colorado in Rustrel are good ways to discover the geological phenomenon of the area.
+Ochre sands contrast with the deep blue of the sky, and the intense green of the vegetation adds to the beauty.

-This trip has been designed for people who want to experience some of the most interesting and chilled-out French culture.
-You will discover Provence differently through sun-drenched fields, fragrant lavender, rustic villages buzzing with cicadas.
+This trip is designed for people who want to experience the interesting and chilled-out French culture of Provence.
+You will discover the region differently through sun-drenched fields, fragrant lavender, rustic villages buzzing with cicadas.
 The hilly countryside is exceptional; rich in almonds and apricots, olives and grain.

 There can be no doubt that this is Provence!